sulaxmi22/RAG-Chatbot-LLM/README.md

 **Stop guessing.
 Start hiring smarter.**

-Your AI-powered assistant that **reads, understands, and evaluates resumes in seconds**—matching candidates to job descriptions with precision.
-Built for **recruiters, HR teams, and hiring managers** who want speed, accuracy, and actionable insights.
+Your AI-powered assistant that **reads, understands, and evaluates resumes in seconds** matching candidates to job descriptions with precision.
+Built for **candidates applying for jobs, recruiters, HR teams, and hiring managers** who want speed, accuracy, and actionable insights.

 ---